aaronsdevera/aaronsdevera.github.io/_posts/2015-12-26-whoip-automated-ip-identification-and-geolocation.md

 ![whoip process with malicious IP sample list.](../../../../public/img/post_img/2015-12-26-whoip-automated-ip-identification-and-geolocation.png "whoip process with malicious IP sample list")
 *whoip process with malicious IP sample list.*

+whoip also allows you to visualize and experiences the challenges associated with attribution, a topic I think about a lot.
+Seeing the hops and locations necessary in providing a casual browser access to a webapge can help reinforce how nebulous networking can become.
+While this tool may try its best to display the associated owner of the IP address, there's no gaurantee it won't be outdated, nullified, or [disguised as an identity other than their effective owner](http://www.jareds-blog.com/known-nsa-shell-companies/).

 ## Functions
 whoip processes IPs from one of two sources: a list file input from the command line, or by selecting a target domain to traceroute.